 If whiskey’s your tipple

 Irish whiskey is the fastest-growing drinks market in the world.
 You can hear all about the story of Northern Ireland’s unique place in its development on an Ulster Whiskey Tour.
 Whether that’s a guided Whiskey Walk through Belfast or a boat trip to a distillery.
-And, naturally, there’ll be chances to try it along the way, so that you really get a taste for what it’s all about.
+And, naturally, there’ll be chances to try it along the way, so you'll really get a taste for what it’s all about.

 Enniskillen Taste Experience

 Among them, Joe the Baker's sourdough, Pat O’Doherty’s famous black bacon, Tickety Moo Ice cream, Boatyard Gin, Sharon’s mouth-watering scones and Innishmacsaint beer.
-Leave some room, though, for your final stop and the stunning food produced by head chef Glen Wheeler at 28 Darling Street restaurant.

 Économusée – Artisans at Work

 How would you like to meet some of the producers behind Northern Ireland’s artisan products, hear what inspires them and see them work their magic?
 You can.
-As part of the Économusée (it just means ‘working museum’), they’ll be happy to share their stories as you visit their place of work – which is often also their home.
+As part of the Économusée (which means ‘working museum’), they’ll be happy to share their stories as you visit their place of work – which is often also their home.

 The Mourne Trails and Ales Tour